-Dedicated family law attorneys selected by the Maryland Volunteer Lawyers Service offer legal advise about domestic issues involving divorce, custody, visitation, and modification of child support to income eligible parties
+Dedicated family law attorneys selected by the Maryland Volunteer Lawyers Service offer legal advice about domestic issues involving divorce, custody, visitation, guardianship and child support to income eligible parties.

 If you are unable to attend a clinic you may also contact:

 Family Law Forms Hotline 1-877-293-2507